kearutherford/BerkeleyForestsAnalytics/README.md

       class of this variable must be numeric.
     - **species:** Specifies the species of the individual tree.
-Must follow four-letter species code or FIA naming conventions (see species code tables in background information).
+Must follow four-letter species code or FIA naming conventions (see “Species code tables” section in “Background information for tree biomass estimations” below).
 The class of this variable will be coerced to character.
     - **dbh:** Provides diameter at breast height of the individual tree in either centimeters or inches.
 The class of this variable must be numeric.